ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 ## Conclusion: When to use Kustomize?

-Kustomize great tool to have in Kubernetes toolbox to simplify configuration management in Kubernetes.
+Kustomize is a great tool to have in your toolbox to simplify configuration management in Kubernetes.
 DRY principles can be adhered to and managing configuration code can be done in a structured and unified way.
 Kustomize is a great fit when different environments require different configuration for a microservice.
 Especially when sensible defaults can be added to the base template and only a small amount of overrides are required per environment.